Washington Irving: Early years

 Washington Irving's parents were William Irving Sr., originally of Quholm, Shapinsay, Orkney, Scotland, and Sarah (née Saunders), originally of Falmouth, Cornwall, England.
 They married in 1761 while William was serving as a petty officer in the British Navy.
 They had eleven children, eight of whom survived to adulthood.
 Their first two sons died in infancy, both named William, as did their fourth child John.
 Their surviving children were William Jr. (1766), Ann (1770), Peter (1771), Catherine (1774), Ebenezer (1776), John Treat (1778), Sarah (1780), and Washington.

 The Irving family settled in Manhattan, and were part of the city's merchant class.
 Washington was born on April 3, 1783, the same week that New York City residents learned of the British ceasefire which ended the American Revolution.
 Irving's mother named him after George Washington.
-Irving met his namesake at age 6 when George Washington was living in New York after his inauguration as President in 1789.
+Irving met his namesake at age 6 when George Washington came to New York just before his inauguration as President in 1789.
 The President blessed young Irving, an encounter that Irving had commemorated in a small watercolor painting which continues to hang in his home.

-The Irvings lived at 131 William Street at the time of Washington's birth, but they later moved across the street to 128 William St. Several of Irving's brothers became active New York merchants; they encouraged his literary aspirations, often supporting him financially as he pursued his writing career.
+The Irvings lived at 131 William Street at the time of Washington's birth, but they later moved across the street to 128 William Street.
+Several of Irving's brothers became active New York merchants; they encouraged his literary aspirations, often supporting him financially as he pursued his writing career.

 Irving was an uninterested student who preferred adventure stories and drama, and he regularly sneaked out of class in the evenings to attend the theater by the time he was 14.
 An outbreak of yellow fever in Manhattan in 1798 prompted his family to send him upriver, where he stayed with his friend James Kirke Paulding in Tarrytown, New York.
-It was in Tarrytown he became familiar with the nearby town of Sleepy Hollow, New York, with its Dutch customs and local ghost stories.
-He made several other trips up the Hudson as a teenager, including an extended visit to Johnstown, New York where he passed through the Catskill Mountains region, the setting for "Rip Van Winkle".
+It was in Tarrytown where he became familiar with the bucolic beauty of the region with its Dutch customs and local ghost stories.
+Though the town of Sleepy Hollow did not exist in Irving's time (North Tarrytown changed its name to Sleepy Hollow in 1996), the area had been known as Slapershaven or "Sleeper's Haven" by the Dutch.
+Irving made several other trips up the Hudson as a teenager, including an extended visit to Johnstown, New York, where he passed through the Catskill Mountains region, the setting for "Rip Van Winkle".
 "Of all the scenery of the Hudson", Irving wrote, "the Kaatskill Mountains had the most witching effect on my boyish imagination".